 Dear Ute,

-The effect of transcutaneous vagus nerve stimulation has not yet been adequately proven by study data.
-The procedure is very well tolerated and if it is used as part of a scientific study, you can gain your own experience.
+The effectiveness of transcutaneous vagus nerve stimulation has not yet been sufficiently proven by study data.
+The procedure is very well tolerated, and when used within the framework of a scientific study, individuals can gain their own experience.

 Kind regards

-thank you very much for the time you took to answer the questions.
+thank you very much for taking the time to answer my questions.

 SR